-This trope loses its subtlety in languages that have gendered definite and indefinite articles.
+This trope loses its subtlety in languages that have gendered definite and indefinite articles or gendered verb forms and adjectives.
 The use of the character's name instead of pronouns is a major giveaway that this is the case.
 This is, however, also possible to subvert by using diminutives usually associated with one particular gender (Alex is usually a male short form, but it can also be for Alexandra.
-Sam can be a short form for Samantha).
+Sam can be a short form of Samantha).

 Examples May Contain Spoilers.